Rossair (Australia)

-Rossair Charter was an air charter company based in Adelaide, Australia.
-In November 2013, it merged with Air South, another South Australia based charter company.
+Rossair was an air charter company based in Adelaide, Australia.
+In November 2013, it merged with Air South, another South Australian based charter company.
 In July 2018, the company was placed into voluntary administration.

 History

-The company was established in 1963.
+Rossair was established in 1963.
 It was Australia's second oldest continually operating air transport company, the oldest being Qantas.
-On 1 June 2017 the company ceased operations after one of their aircraft on a training flight crashed in Renmark, South Australia.
-All 3 on board, including the company's Chief Pilot and a CASA Inspector, were killed.
-Following this incident the company continued non-flying operations until July 2018 when it was placed into voluntary administration.
+On 1 June 2017 the company ceased operations after one of its aircraft on a training flight crashed in Renmark, South Australia.
+All three on board, including the company's chief pilot and a Civil Aviation Safety Authority inspector, were killed.
+Following this incident the company continued non-flying operations until July 2018 when it was placed into voluntary administration with EY appointed as the administrator.

 Fleet

-As of November 2013 the Rossair fleet consists of the following aircraft:
+As of November 2013 the Rossair fleet consisted of: